General Information and History

 The board of directors, consisting of dairy farmers from throughout the region, governs the activities of Midwest Dairy.
 Board members are selected to division boards first, and then may be elected to the Corporate Board.
 Some of these representatives also serve on the board of Dairy Management Inc. (DMI), allowing local input on the development of national promotion programs.
 All board members represent their fellow producers in directing how funds are allocated.

-Allen Merrill, of Merrill Farms, Inc. in Parker, South Dakota, is the chairman of Midwest Dairy Association.
+Allen Merrill, of Merrill Farms, Inc. in Parker, South Dakota, is the chairman of Midwest Dairy.
 He farms with his father and son, and together they milk 150 head of cattle, raise Holstein steers and grow corn, soybeans, alfalfa and oats.